Chlor gas drying

 Application

 The effectiveness of this drying process significantly influences the productivity and quality of the gas.
-Therefore, reliable measurement of the sulfuric acid concentration is of particular importance.
+Therefore, reliable measurement of sulfuric acid concentration is of particular importance.

 Installation